-4.1.
-General (Cont.)
+4.1 General (Cont.)

-4.1.4 Circular regarding customer service in institutional entities
+4.1.5.
+Circular regarding customer service in institutional entities

-In May 2019, a second draft amendment was published to the circular regarding customer service in institutional entities, which is intended to improve the quality of service given to customers of institutional entities.
-The draft sets forth, inter alia, provisions regarding details of which must be included in notices sent by an institutional entity to customers (including notices regarding financial charges); A requirement to provide human telephone response to customers within 5 minutes after the routing process, given by a representative who speaks the customer's language (including, as a minimum, the following languages: Hebrew, Arabic or Russian); A requirement stipulating that an institutional entity must respond to the customer using the means of communication by which the customers contacted it, unless requested otherwise by the customer; A requirement to document telephone calls with customers.
-The draft also includes the possibility of deviating from the waiting time by a maximum of 10%, out of all inquiries which were received, according to an annual average.
+In July 2019, an amendment was published to the circular regarding customer service in institutional entities, which is intended to improve the quality of service given to customers of institutional entities.
+The circular establishes, inter alia, provisions regarding details of which must be included in notices sent by an institutional entity to customers (including notices regarding financial charges); a requirement to provide human telephone response to customers within 5 minutes after the routing process; a requirement stipulating that an institutional entity must respond to the customer using the means of communication by which the customers contacted it, unless requested otherwise by the customer; a requirement to document telephone calls with customers.
+The amendment also includes the possibility of deviating from the waiting time by a maximum of 10%, out of all inquiries which were received, according to an annual average (in a transitional provision, approval was given for a deviation of up to 15% until July 25, 2022).

-The draft circular regarding customer service in institutional entities, insofar as it becomes a binding circular, is expected to have broad operational consequences on the customer service processes in the Group's institutional entities, for the purpose of complying with the arrangements set forth in the draft; however, the Company is unable to estimate the full implications of the aforementioned draft, due to the uncertainty regarding the final version which will be published.
+The circular regarding customer service in institutional entities is expected to have operational consequences with respect to the customer service processes in the Group's institutional entities, for the purpose of complying with the arrangements which were determined in the circular, and the institutional entities are preparing for its implementation.